angular/angular/aio/content/guide/router.md

 Both actions trigger a navigation.
 Should the app save or cancel automatically?

-You'll do neither.
-Instead you'll ask the user to make that choice explicitly in a confirmation dialog box that *waits asynchronously for the user's answer*.
+This demo does neither.
+Instead, it asks the user to make that choice explicitly in a confirmation dialog box that *waits asynchronously for the user's answer*.
 You could wait for the user's answer with synchronous, blocking code.
-The app will be more responsive ... and can do other work ... by waiting for the user's answer asynchronously.
-Waiting for the user asynchronously is like waiting for the server asynchronously.The `DialogService` (provided in the `AppModule` for app-wide use) does the asking.
+The app will be more responsive&mdash;and can do other work&mdash;by waiting for the user's answer asynchronously.
+Waiting for the user asynchronously is like waiting for the server asynchronously.The `DialogService`, provided in the `AppModule` for app-wide use, does the asking.

 It returns a [promise](http://exploringjs.com/es6/ch_promises.html) that *resolves* when the user eventually decides what to do: either